for the corporate law departments of the future,

 By Nick Brestoff, Founder and CEO and Jagannath Rajagopal, Chief Data Scientist

 So let's start off by describing what it is, as a member of Corporate Law Department of the Present, that you can't do now.

 Consider your daily flow of internal communications.
 All that data used to be called a data lake.
-Now it's an ocean of data, and you're closer to it than outside counsel or eDiscovery vendor.
+Now it's an ocean of data, and you're closer to it than any outside counsel or eDiscovery vendor.
 But you can't see into that ocean.
 You don't know what's in those communications.

 But you can't be proactive now, can you?
 You can't see these risks.